xI-Mx-Ix/Velthoric-Docs/docs/07-raycasting-against-the-world.md

 ## Performing a Combined Raycast

-The easiest and most common way to perform a raycast is by using the static `PhysicsRaytracing.rayCast()` method.
+The easiest and most common way to perform a raycast is by using the static `VxRaytracing.rayCast()` method.
 It takes the origin, direction, and max distance, and handles everything for you.

 Here is a complete example of casting a ray and processing the result: